satakagi/IR-imaging-of-galaxies-under-light-pollution/ImageGallery.md

 # Gallery of galaxies imaged in the red to near-infrared

 These images were taken in central Tokyo on SQM 18.1.
+They were imaged using monochrome CMOS imagers with red to near-infrared pass filters, as described on this site.

 All images have been resized to fit within 1600 x 1200 pixels to reduce load.
 The imaging conditions for each image may be added later.